 Virtual reality – These are two words that are on everyone’s lips for months.
 But, do you know what it is?
-In this article we explain what the VR is and why it will change the entertainment industry and mostly many others.
+In this article, we explain what VR is and why it will change the entertainment industry and mostly many others.

-Although virtual reality has been talking about since the late 80s, the fact is that the final push came in 2010 with the first version of the Oculus Rift.
-From there, all have been proposed and improvements to revolutionize the world of VR.
+Although virtual reality has been talked about since the late 80s, the fact is that the final push came in 2010 with the first version of the Oculus Rift.
+From there on, several plans have been proposed and being worked on contributing to improvements in the world of VR.

 A little history